How To Fix Back Pain

 Rethink "Bird Dogs"

-A common but ineffective exercise is to stand on hands and knees and lift one leg in back, and/ or one arm in front or both.
-Look in "fitness" books and videos, and you will often see the models arch their back to lift their leg / arm.
-This does not work the leg or hip muscles, and only reinforces faulty movement patterns - to yank your spine back to move your leg.
+A common but ineffective exercise is to kneel on hands and knees and lift one leg in back, and/ or one arm in front, or both at once.
+It is sometimes called a "bird-dog" position.
+It does not work the back, hip, or leg muscles very much.
+Some people do it saying they are stretching or working the back muscles, especially the multifidus muscles.
+It cannot stretch the multifidus or other back muscles, since it is an extension exercise which is in the other direction.
+Without knowing that you must control spine position, it does reinforce faulty movement patterns - to increase lumbar curve to move your leg.
 Many people unfortunately also do this when standing and walking.
 It is no wonder they hurt.

 Use this neutral spine drill to train yourself to prevent your spine from sagging, then transfer that re-positioning skill to standing.
 You will change it from a mindless exercise to good abdominal exercise that also retrains functional movement habits when you stand, walk, and run.